project-a/facebook-ads-performance-downloader/README.md

 The generated `access_token` is then shown to you:
 ![Facebook System User Access Token](docs/facebook-system-user-access-token.png)

+Currently Facebook requires you to perform a number of successful API calls before being able to access more than 5 accounts.
+If that's the case use the `target_accounts` parameter to specify these 5 accounts and avoid API errors.

 ## Usage

 To run the Facebook Ads Performance Downloader call `download-facebook-performance-data` with its config parameters: